 401(k) contribution limits

 The annual employee 401(k) contribution limit is $23,000 in 2024 for those under age 50.
 This increases to $23,500 in 2025.
-If you contribute to both a traditional 401(k) and a Roth 401(k), the combined contribution limit for both accounts is still $23,000 in 2024 and $23,500 in 2025.
-Having 2 different kinds of 401(k)s does not double the contribution limit.
+If you make both pre-tax and Roth contributions to a 401(k), the combined contribution limit for both tax types is $23,000 in 2024 and $23,500 in 2025.
+Making 2 different kinds of contributions doesn't double the contribution limit.
 Those age 50 and older can contribute an additional $7,500 as a catch-up contribution in 2024.
-In 2025, those between 60 and 63 are eligible to contribute up to $11,250 as a catch-up contribution, and those 50 to 59 or 64 or older are eligible to contribute up to $7,500 as a catch-up contribution.
+In 2025, individuals aged 60 to 63 are eligible to contribute up to $11,250 as a catch-up contribution, while those aged 50 to 59 or 64 and older are eligible to contribute up to $7,500 as a catch-up contribution.

 Most 401(k) plans have formulas built in to keep you from running over your annual maximum.
 If you do exceed the annual 401(k) contribution limit, you have until April 15 of the following year to withdraw the excess contributions.
-If you don't fix the mistake, you could be taxed twice, once on the excess contributions in the current year and a second time upon withdrawals.
+If you don't fix the mistake, you could be taxed twice, once on the excess contributions in the current year and a second time upon taking withdrawals.

 401(k) withdrawal rules

 The federal government imposes some restrictions on when you can withdraw money from your 401(k).
 Generally, you must wait until you're at least age 59½ to access the money without paying a penalty.
-If you make a withdrawal earlier than that, you may owe a 10% penalty on top of income tax in all but a few circumstances.
+If you take a withdrawal earlier than that, you may owe a 10% penalty on top of income tax in all but a few circumstances.
 Those special exceptions include distributions after both reaching age 55 and separating from your employer, financial hardship from medical costs, and foreclosure.

 One way to avoid paying the penalty and income taxes is by taking a loan from your 401(k), which some, but not all, plans allow.
-Keep in mind, however, that if you take a loan, the repayments will be taken from your paycheck, which means your take-home pay will go down.
+Keep in mind, however, that if you take a loan, the repayments will be deducted from your paycheck, which means your take-home pay will go down.
 Also know that any money you take out of your 401(k)—even for a short time—misses out on the opportunity to compound and grow.
 And if your employment situation changes, you might have to repay your loan in full in a very short time frame.
 If you can't repay the loan for any reason, the remaining loan balance is considered a withdrawal and you may owe both taxes and a 10% penalty if you're under 59½.

 Required minimum distributions (RMD)